-And if your office is located in an area surrounded by these type properties, you’ll just need to be selective on what you take on.
-Choose the better managements for you, and leave the real difficult ones alone (or even better, let your competitors manage them).
+And if your office is located in an area surrounded by these types of properties, you’ll just need to be selective on what you take on.
+Choose better management for you, and leave the real difficult ones alone (or even better, let your competitors manage them).

 #5- Don’t take on WRONG property types.